Lonsdale Belt: 1936–present: British Boxing Board of Control

-The NSC became virtually defunct in 1929 and lost control of the sport to the British Boxing Board of Control (BBBofC), which started to issue the Lord Lonsdale Challenge Belt in 1936.
-Lonsdale consented to the use of his name and image on the belt in perpetuity; an image of his face remains on it.
-In 1939 the last 9-carat gold belt was launched by the BBBofC and won by the lightweight Eric Boon that year.
-The last 9-carat gold belt was won outright by Henry Cooper in 1959.
-Belts made from 1945 are composed of hallmarked silver and the laurel-leaf border has the thistle, daffodil and shamrock added to the extant rose to represent the four national flowers of the UK.
+In 1939 the last 9-carat gold belt was launched by the BBBofC and won by the lightweight Eric Boon that year. he last nine-carat belt to be won outright was the heavyweight belt secured by Henry Cooper in 1961, first won by Tommy Farr in 1937.
+After the Second World War the gold was replaced by hallmarked sterling silver with gold plating, and the laurel-leaf border gained the thistle, daffodil and shamrock alongside the existing rose to represent the four national flowers of the UK.
 The belt was machine-made for a short time in the 1970s before the BBBofC decided to have it hand-made again, passing the contract to Thomas Fattorini Ltd, who continue to make the belts as of 2019.
 Each belt costs £14,000.